openstack/python-openstackclient/doc/source/command-objects/server.rst

 .. option:: --image <image>

-    Create server from this image
+    Create server from this image (name or ID)

 .. option:: --volume <volume>

-    Create server from this volume
+    Create server from this volume (name or ID)

 .. option:: --flavor <flavor>

-    Create server with this flavor
+    Create server with this flavor (name or ID)

 .. option:: --security-group <security-group-name>

-    Security group to assign to this server (repeat for multiple groups)
+    Security group to assign to this server (name or ID) (repeat for multiple groups)

 .. option:: --key-name <key-name>